maurges/every-rust-gui-library/notes.md

 it complains about lifetimes, which sucks: the label isn't going anywhere.
 I hope the tutorial teaches some techniques how to avoid that.

+Starting to read the tutorial and trying to apply the lessons to my example.
+Fucking classic: I try to copy the example wondering how in hell it will work, only to scroll down and find that it doesn't work.
+Let's see how they get out of that, I hope it's not the same solution I made myself.
+Yep, it is just my solution, but here they introduce me to a macro for cloning.
+It's a nice macro, I'm still surprised rust doesn't have something like this by default.
+The only problem is that it's syntax is, again, undocumented.
+What is it with gtk libs and not documenting your macros?
+And with creating your new custom syntaxes?
+So what's the difference between strong and weak?
+I made one clone strong, the other weak, and they both work.
+Fucking hell.
+Uh-huh, but if I make both clones weak, then it breaks.
+Okey-dokey.
+So in gtk widgets are reference counted by default, and cloning a widget gives me a reference to an already created one.
+Ok, my feelings of unsafety of mutating widgets through non-mutable reference have increased even more.
+But it is convenient to use with closures.
+Oh crap, reference cycles.
+Wow, how good would it be to have a garbage collector now.
+The reference cycles arise from referring to another widget in a callback for example.
+So I guess since my widgets are always in a tree, I can just weakly reference them in callbacks and stuff.

 ## iced
 Time spent: a couple of hours